 Amanda Ross-Ho was born in Chicago in 1975.
 She currently lives and works in Los Angeles.
-Ross-Ho has exhibited widely in museums and galleries worldwide.
-She has had solo exhibitions at Bonner Kunstverein, Bonn (2017); The Museum of Contemporary Art, Los Angeles (2012); The Museum of Contemporary Art, Cleveland (2014); and Praz-Delavallade, Paris (2015).
-Her work has been included in group exhibitions at the 2008 Whitney Biennal, New York; the Museum of Modern Art, New York (2010); Henry Art Gallery, Seattle (2010); and Orange County Museum of Art, Newport Beach (2011); among many other institutions.
+Ross-Ho has exhibited widely in museums and galleries worldwide, including solo exhibitions at Kunsthall Stavanger, Stavanger, Norway (2019) Bonner Kunstverein, Bonn (2017); Vleeshal, Middleburg (2016); Praz-Delavallade, Paris (2015); The Museum of Contemporary Art, Cleveland (2014); and the Museum of Contemporary Art, Los Angeles (2012).
+Her work has been included in group exhibitions at The Walker Art Center, Minneapolis (2016), Orange County Museum of Art, Newport Beach (2011); Henry Art Gallery, Seattle (2010); the Museum of Modern Art, New York (2010); the Whitney Biennial, New York (2008); among many other institutions.

 All images © Amanda Ross-Ho.

 Pope.L and Amanda Ross-Ho are both included in the group exhibtion Mask: In Present-Day Art at the Arguer Kunsthaus.